- Sustainability A-Z

 Managing Recyclables Responsibly

-Cardboard and paper make up approximately half of the material processed at our single-stream material recovery facilities, and the opening of new paper mills that rely on recycled inputs has created more domestic recycling opportunities.
-These changes give us reason to be optimistic about sustainable recycling in the future.
+Cardboard and paper make up approximately half of the material processed at our single-stream material recovery facilities, and the opening of new and upgrading of existing paper mills, which seek to leverage recycled paper and cardboard, has created more opportunities for WM.
+These changes give us reason to be optimistic about the demand for recycled content for paper products.

 Plastic

-In recent years, demand for post-consumer recycled plastic has increased, as a result of the development and implementation of legislation and adoption of sustainability-related goals.
-At the 2020 America Recycles Summit, the U.S. EPA announced a goal of increasing the national recycling rate to 50% by 2030, recognizing the importance of strengthening the markets for recycled materials in achieving this objective.
-Additionally, many states are considering minimum recycled content laws for certain products, which will further encourage businesses to make the shift.
-As we’ve embarked on our journey to better understand the many issues around plastic, we’ve developed our own knowledge base and perspectives; we’ve since taken an active role in working with stakeholders along the supply chain to develop solutions for the complex challenges involved in managing plastic in a circular economy.
+In recent years, several states have passed minimum recycled content laws for certain products, which will further encourage businesses to make the shift to recycled content.
+As we’ve gained a better understanding of the many issues around plastic, we’ve developed our own knowledge base and perspectives.
+We now take an active role in working with stakeholders along the supply chain to develop solutions for the complex challenges involved in managing plastic in a circular economy.

 WM does not weigh in on the value of using any specific packaging material; instead, we focus on the most responsible way to manage materials when our customers are finished with them.
-There is no doubt that nongovernmental organizations and shareholder advocates will continue to push for further corporate action around plastics.
-We will continue to focus on responsible management of plastics and other materials, including supporting the circular economy and development of new technologies that meet the needs of our customers while maximizing environmental benefits.
+We will continue to focus on responsible management of plastics and other materials, including supporting the circular economy and the development of new technologies that meet the needs of our customers while maximizing environmental benefits.

 Improving Recycling Quality

 While individual and business behaviors have largely shifted to embrace recycling, many misconceptions remain around which materials can and cannot be recycled.
 Customer confusion leads to contamination, or unacceptable items being mixed with recyclables.
 For example, a major source of contamination is plastic grocery bags and bagged recyclables, which cannot be recycled when collected in curbside recycling programs but are often placed in recycling bins.
-These bags become tangled in recycling equipment.
-When this happens, operators are forced to stop processing lines to extract bags and other forms of contamination from equipment.
-Clearing contaminated material can result in significant lost time every day.
-The irony in consumers placing items like plastic bags in their bins, hoping they can be recycled, is that less recycling ends up taking place.
 We call this practice “wishcycling” — and it’s not just bags.
 WM facilities report a staggering variety of contaminants brought into recycling facilities, from holiday lights and garden hoses to tires and clothing.
 While contamination is an ongoing challenge, we are making steady progress to address it.

 On a regular basis, we conduct surveys to assess drivers’ recycling knowledge and understanding of common contaminants on routes.
 The results of these surveys allow us to target educational materials around a problem contaminant or address barriers that prevent drivers from identifying and tagging contamination.
 Before we roll out a new tagging and enforcement campaign, we use training videos — posted on our intranet and available in English and Spanish — to ensure that drivers know how to correctly identify and report contamination.

-One promising initiative WM has developed to reduce contamination is our Smart TruckSM technology, where cameras mounted on collection trucks take photos of contamination in bins.
-Photos are then reviewed by a Smart TruckSM team, and customers are directly notified of any issues.
+One promising initiative WM has developed to reduce contamination is our WM Smart Truck® technology, where cameras mounted on collection trucks take photos of contamination in bins.
+Photos are then reviewed by a WM Smart Truck® team, and customers are directly notified of any issues.
 These instances are recorded on the truck’s onboard computer so that WM can track contamination patterns using AI technology.
 Our research confirms that giving customers immediate, specific feedback about contamination in their carts is the best way to improve the quality of recyclables collected for processing.

 Post-Consumer Recycled Material in Our Supply Chain